 Good thing there is a Costco, Walmart and Target right in Kahului!

 Find out how to save money on food in Hawaii!

 Once again, this is another opportunity to rent a home instead of a room.
-For families, you really can’t get better than VRBO Maui.
+For families looking for awesome Maui accommodations, you really can’t get better than VRBO Maui.

 My boys and I always look for a home to rent if we can find one.

 The ease of having your own kitchen, bathroom, driveway, etc. is just so nice on vacation.
 VRBO has options from camping to homes, and you should be able to find one that fits your needs and budget.